GMBog/GreenFeed/README.md

-# Processing daily methane data from GreenFeed system
+#Processing daily data from GreenFeed

 Here we provide Python, R, and Rmarkdown scripts to processing daily data from multiple GreenFeed systems at once.